SnoozToolbox/SnoozDoc/user_guide/getting_started.rst

 On macOS platforms
 ---------------------

-1. Download the Installer : `SnoozSetup_beta-100.dmg <https://drive.google.com/file/d/1emYvCY9Q9bYfg-jLg34bbRwralP04x-d/view>`_
+1. Download the Installer using the link provided in the Snooz email after submitting your profile.
 2. Double-click on the downloaded file to install.
 3. Drag and drop the Snooz application in the Applications folder.
 4. Since Snooz is not signed yet, you need to mark it as an exception.
 Open a terminal and type: ``xattr -cr /Applications/Snooz.app``
 5. To launch Snooz for the first time, type the following in the terminal: ``/Applications/Snooz.app/Contents/MacOS/Snooz``

 On Linux platforms
 ---------------------

-1. Download the Installer : `SnoozSetup_beta-100.deb <https://drive.google.com/file/d/13jE4wG47iI4741PIVriBUOEVHCaFigyH/view?usp=drive_link>`_
+1. Download the Installer using the link provided in the Snooz email after submitting your profile.
 2. Install Snooz.

    Open the installer via the Ubuntu software center or Software install and click install